- What Is It?

-Weight reduction and exercise are important treatments for diabetes.
+Weight reduction and exercise are important treatments for type 2 diabetes.
 Weight reduction and exercise increase the body's sensitivity to insulin, thus helping to control blood sugar elevations.

 Medications for type 2 diabetes

-WARNING: All the information below applies to patients who are not pregnant or breastfeeding.
-At present the only recommended way of controlling diabetes in women who are pregnant or breastfeeding is by diet, exercise and insulin therapy.
-You should speak with your doctor if you are taking these medications and are considering becoming pregnant or if you have become pregnant while taking these medications.
+Note that these medications used to treat type 2 diabetes are typically not used in pregnant or breastfeeding women.
+At present the only recommended way of controlling diabetes in women who are pregnant or breastfeeding is by diet, exercise, and insulin therapy.
+You should speak with your health-care professional if you are taking these medications, are considering becoming pregnant, or if you have become pregnant while taking these medications.

-Based on what is known, medications for type 2 diabetes are designed to:
+Medications for type 2 diabetes are designed to

 - decrease the amount of glucose released from the liver,